Sensing Theorems for Unsupervised Learning in Linear Inverse Problems: Model Identifiability with Multiple Operators

-The proof is included in~\Cref{app: multop proof}.
+The proof is included in~\Cref{app: multop proof}. \JT{It is worth noting that almost every set of $\ntransf$ operators verifies the necessary condition in~\Cref{prop: necessary multA}}.
 If we have a large number of independent operators $\ntransf\geq n$, \Cref{theo: multiple op} states that only $m>k+1$ measurements are sufficient for model identification, which is slightly smaller (if the model is not trivial, i.e., $k>1$) than the number of measurements typically needed for signal recovery $m>2k$.
 In this case, it is possible to uniquely identify the model, without necessarily having a perfect reconstruction of each observed signal.
 However, as discussed in~\Cref{subsec:CS preliminary}, for $k<m\leq 2k$, the subset of signals which cannot be uniquely recovered is for almost all $A_g$ at most $(2k-m)$-dimensional.

-\paragraph{Operators Sharing the Same Nullspace} \Cref{theo: multiple op} applies to almost every choice of $\ntransf$ measurement operators in $\R{m\times n}$.
-However, there is a particular choice of operators where it is impossible to uniquely identify the model.
-Despite having measure zero in the space of $\ntransf$ linear operators, it is useful to characterize this worst case scenario: \begin{proposition} A necessary condition for the identifiability of the model $\signalset$ is that the range $\rangeAg$ is not equal for all $g\in \{1,\dots,\ntransf\}$. \end{proposition}